annabelmargalef/annabelmargalef.github.io/_posts/2025-05-20-first-post.md

 ---

 <div style="border: 1px solid #a62564; padding: 10px; background-color: #FFFAFA;">
-  **Revolutionizing Medicine — the use of cloud computing in the field of medicine**
+  <strong>Revolutionizing Medicine — the use of cloud computing in the field of medicine</strong>
 </div>

 Take a look at this article that analyzes how cloud computing is transforming healthcare and biomedical sciences by facilitating the storage, analysis, and secure access to large volumes of data.